Rongpro/hello-world/README.md

 # hello-world
 Just another repository
 Hi Rongpro!

-Rongpro here,I like Ein and Coffeescript(that's what I'm nade of!).
+Rongpro here,I like Basketball and lover(that's what I'm nade of!).
+It is not our abilities that show what we truly are, it  is our choices
-The food I ate in foshan was much better than the food I ate in zhanjiang.